FREE THINGS TO DO IN TOKYO WITH KIDS

 Japanese Gardens

 Happo-en is our favourite ‘hidden’ Japanese garden.
 It’s a famous wedding and shichigosan (children’s coming of age ceremony) venue and is open early in the morning.
-Entrance to the garden is free and there is a bakery/cafe for breakfast, tea time and lunch.
+Entrance to the garden is free and there is a bakery/cafe (with the unfortunate name of “Thrush” for breakfast, tea time and lunch.)
+This restaurant is also recommended on the Halal in Japan website.

 I’ve included all the details in my Happoen with kids post here.